 Surcharging is only for credit card transactions.
 Debit and prepaid card transactions cannot be surcharged.

 One reason why adding surcharges increases accounting complexity is that surcharges don’t show up on statements.
 So, you or your accountant would need to review each card transaction to see which has a surcharge.
-Another is processing fees range anywhere from 1.3% to 3.5%.
+Another is processing fees, ranging from 1.3% to 3.5%.

 Best practices for getting started with credit card surcharges

-If you want to proceed after considering the pros and cons of surcharging, you need to ensure your business complies with card brands (Visa, etc.) rules and all laws and regulations.
+If you want to proceed after considering the pros and cons of surcharging, you must ensure your business complies with card brands (Visa, etc.) rules and all laws and regulations.

 Checking your local laws and regulations